Cassandraforestier/spring-boot-exercises/README.md

 ## all parts that is not implemented :
 1. Part 8 about Load balancing
 2. Part 9 about Kubernetes and Docker

-## Notes

-- This microservice registers itself with Eureka for service discovery.
-- It utilizes Ribbon for client-side load balancing.
-- Hystrix is used for circuit breaking to enhance system resilience.

-Feel free to customize the code and configuration based on your specific requirements.